CJZbeastmode/HBV-SASK-Bayesian-Inference/README.md

-# Bachelorarbeit
+# HBV-SASK Bayesian Inference
 This repository contains the bachelor thesis of Chengjie Zhou (Jay) from Technical University of Munich.
+The topic of the thesis is efficient Bayesian inference of hydrological model parameters: implementation of a parallel Markov chain Monte Carlo Approach

 ## Installation
 ### Setting-up the conda environment: